WHAT THE FUCK IS THE ANNOYANCE THEATRE ?

 WHAT IS THE REAL LIVE BRADY BUNCH ?

 Faith and Joey (nee Jill) Soloway were watching a rerun of the Brady Bunch with their friend Becky Thyre, and Becky started doing an impression of Jan Brady.
 That gave them an idea.
 So Faith and Joey went to Mick with this: "We wanna do reenactments of old Brady Bunch episodes live on stage."
-At the same another Annoying person, Eric Waddle - who always wanted to be a game show host, presented Mick with this idea: "I wanna to host a real live game show live on stage."
+At the same time another Annoying person, Eric Waddle - who always wanted to be a game show host, presented Mick with this idea: "I wanna to host a real live game show live on stage."

 And thus THE REAL LIVE TV NIGHT was born at the Annoyance.